garden mulch ideas

 Examples of inorganic mulches include gravel, landscape fabric, pebbles, and crushed stone.

-Garden Mulch Ideas to Revamp Your Garden and Landscape
+Garden Mulch Ideas To Revamp Your Garden And Landscape

 A) Organic Mulches